 Kenneth D. Russell is a Partner of Ford Financial Fund.
-Mr. Russell currently serves as a Director of Mechanics Bank, a portfolio company of Fund II, after previously serving as Chief Executive Officer of the bank for two years.
+Mr. Russell currently serves as a Director of Mechanics Bank, a portfolio company of Fund II and Fund III, after previously serving as Chief Executive Officer of the bank for two years.
 Mr. Russell’s background includes more than four decades of financial services experience.

 Over a long career at KPMG, he rose from a staff accountant in the U.S. division to become a member of KPMG Germany’s managing Board of Directors.
 During 20 years in the Dallas office he led the engagement efforts with the firm’s regional banking, thrift and other financial service clients.
 In 1993, Mr. Russell joined KPMG’s national office in New York and led their financial services advisory unit which supported many of the nation’s largest banks.
 In 2001, he was asked to join the Managing Board for KPMG in Germany, where he served as the global lead partner in the firm’s relationship with Deustche Bank.
 The job entailed managing and consulting on banking operations in over 50 countries for the multi-national German bank.
 Despite the fact that he spoke no German and had no experience in Europe, he turned the Deutsche Bank account into one of KPMG’s top 10 accounts within four years.